gmc-code/PC-Microbit-Extension/docs/bots/LEDs/LEDs.rst

 Show LEDs
 ----------

-| Setting the colours for LEDs doesn't change the displayed colour of the LEDs until ``show()`` is used on the neopixel object that was set up. e.g. ``np.show()``
+| Setting the colors for LEDs doesn't change the displayed color of the LEDs until ``show()`` is used on the neopixel object that was set up. e.g. ``np.show()``

 .. py:method:: show()

-        Show the LEDs using their colour settings.
+        Show the LEDs using their color settings.
 This must be called for any updates to the LEDs to become visible.

-| The code below displays the set colours for the neopixel LEDS using ``np.show()``
+| The code below displays the set colors for the neopixel LEDS using ``np.show()``

 .. code-block:: python